Kalyani7744/purviewlab/modules/module11.md

  ![ALT](../images/module11/M11-T5-img10.png)

-11. Next, go to **Access keys** within the storage account section.
-Show the keys using the button at the top.
+11. Next, go to **Access keys** within the **Storage account** section.
+Show the keys using the show button.
 Select Key1 and copy the secret to your clipboard.
 Head back to your Key Vault.

    ![ALT](../images/module11/pic18.png)